 Why are laser pointers great for pointing stars?

-Laser pointers with a power output of 5 mW or less won’t be able to burn you easily.
-If you stared directly at the laser beam, it won’t damage your eye permanently.
-It means they’re completely safe to use casually without much safety precautions.
+Laser pointers with a power of five mW or less won’t be able to burn you easily.
+It means they’re safe to use casually.

 As a pointer

 As the name suggests, a laser pointer’s main use is to point out an object too far for us to point with our hands.

 Objects like stars, planets, and satellites are obviously too far from our reach; a laser pointer is useful to highlight these objects due to their brightness and reaching distance.